Give impactful team feedback

 4. Time management

-• Does the employee set realistic deadlines?
+• Do you set realistic deadlines?

-• Can they stick to a schedule?
+• Can you stick to a schedule?

-• Do they plan out their day?
+• Do you plan out your day?

-• Do they prioritize their tasks effectively?
+• Do you prioritize your tasks effectively?

 5. Leadership

-• Do they show initiative?
+• Do you show initiative?

 6. Delegation